I'm Spelling as Fast as I Can: Plot

 On the way back to Springfield, Homer tries to cheer up Lisa when she admits that she let down everyone in town.
 However, she finds that in coming second she has become Springfield's most successful native ever (even outachieving the Springfield woman who once dated Charles Grodin).
 In her honor, the town carved Lisa's face on the side of a mountain.

 Production

 A lengthy scene at the beginning of the show where Bart rushes to do everything he planned on doing during summer vacation was cut for time.
 The scene was later placed in the opening of the season 17 episode "The Monkey Suit", which aired three years later.

+Writer George Plimpton guest starred as himself.